-Once installed, the Skoll client periodically or on-demand requests QA jobs from the Skoll server.
-At each request, the Skoll client automatically detects information that describes its platform configuration, including its OS (i.e., OS version, kernel version, vendor, etc.), compiler (i.e., version, patches, etc.), and hardware specifications (i.e., CPU details, number of CPUs, memory sizes, etc.).
-The ISA uses this information to guide the subsequent QA process, e.g., to ensure that certain types of functional or performance regression tests run on the appropriate platform configuration.
+3) Requesting QA Jobs: Once installed, the Skoll client periodically or on-demand requests QA jobs from the Skoll server.
+At each request, the Skoll client automatically detects information that describes its platform configuration, including its operating system (i.e., OS version, kernel version, vendor, etc.), compiler (i.e., version, patches, etc.), and hardware specifications (i.e., CPU details, number of CPUs, memory sizes, etc.).
+This information is used later by the ISA to guide the QA process, e.g., to ensure that certain types of functional or performance regression tests run on the appropriate platform configuration.
 The Skoll client packages the platform configuration information together with the configuration template into a QA job request message (QAJobReqMsg) and sends it to the ISA.

-The ISA responds to each incoming request with a QA job configuration (i.e., QA subtask), which is customized in accordance with the characteristics of the client platform by the ISA.
-After a QA subtask is computed for a requesting client, the ISA consults the ServerSideApplication-Component via the QA_job() method by passing the selected configuration as an argument.
-This method returns a set of instructions that assists the client in performing the assigned QA subtask.
+4) Generating QA Job Configurations: The ISA responds to each incoming request with a QA job configuration (i.e., QA subtask), which is customized in accordance with the characteristics of the client platform using the techniques described in Section II-B.2.
+Once a QA subtask is computed for a requesting client, the ISA consults the ServerSideApplicationComponent via the QA_job method by passing the selected configuration as an argument.
+This method returns a set of instructions which will assist the client to carry out the assigned QA subtask.
 The ISA then packages these instructions and the selected configuration into a QA job (QAJob).
-A unique ID (QAJobID) is assigned to each QA job and stored in the Skoll database, along with the QA job information.
+A unique ID (QAJobID) is assigned to each QA job and stored in the Skoll database along with the QA job information.